Spencer Torkelson Player Props: Tigers vs. Rangers

 Spencer Torkelson At The Plate

-- In 32.9% of his games this season, Torkelson has had at least one RBI.
-He's picked up more than one in 9.2% and driven in three or more of his team's runs in two contests.
+- Torkelson has an RBI in 26 of 77 games this year, with multiple RBI in seven of them.
+He has also driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.